SNAP decline; ‘Rain Bombs;’ ‘Radio That Rocked the Valley’

 More from this show

-Finally, we will learn about a new exhibit at the Chandler Museum about the history of radio in Phoenix.
+Finally, we learned about a new exhibit at the Chandler Museum about the history of radio in Phoenix.
 The exhibit is called “Radio That Rocked the Valley,” and will remain open until September 27, 2026.

 Carrie Aranda, Director of Mission Advancement, Tempe Community Action Agency